GeoffreyXue/dcompact/README.md

 Installation fill follow the Ubuntu installation, following https://github.com/facebook/rocksdb/blob/main/INSTALL.md to create a dev container that satisfies all dependencies.

-### 2. Building and running unit tests on Rocks DB itself
+### 2. Building and running RocksDB itself using a example application wtihin the examples folder

 Based on the installation instructions above, `make all` will compile the static library and al of the relevant tools.

-### 3. Building out a mini application that uses Rocks DB

 From reading http://rocksdb.blogspot.com/2013/11/the-history-of-rocksdb.html, it mentions that many different things are pluggable, in the sense that it can be built on top of RocksDB.
 It may be interesting to implement this for compaction/sstable format in the future.

-### 4. Introducing S3 Fuse with Rocks DB, figure out that integration
+### 3. Introducing S3 Fuse with Rocks DB, figure out that integration

+Blindly following https://linuxbeast.com/tutorials/aws/install-s3fs-and-mount-s3-bucket-on-ubuntu-18-04/ for now